DreamworldSolutions/dw-input/README.md

 - Provide `type` property to set type of input e.g ("text", "email", "number").
 [List of all input types](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#%3Cinput%3E_types)
 - Set `icon` and `iconTrailing` to show prefix and suffix icon
 - Performs validation on blur.
 It also performs validation on User type if input is invalid.
-- `hintInTooltip`: way to show hint, warning, and error text in tooltip and tip trigger on trailing icon hover.
-Icon is depends on type of hint text.
-If error hint then it show error(red) icon, if warning hint then it show warning(orange) icon otherwise it shows info(grey) icon.
+- `hintInTooltip`: way to show hint text in tooltip and tip trigger on info(grey) icon.
+- `errorInTooltip`: Way to show error text in tooltip.
+It trigger on error(red) icon.
+- `warningInTooltip`: Way to show warning text in tooltip.
+It trigger on warning(orange) icon.
+- `hintTooltipActions`: way to add tip action while hint text in tip. on action click event named `action` dispatch.
+- `errorTooltipActions`: way to add tip action while error text in tip. on action click event named `action` dispatch.
-- `tooltipActions`: way to add tip action while error and warning text in tip. on action click event named `action` dispatch.
+- `warningTooltipActions`: way to add tip action while warning text in tip. on action click event named `action` dispatch.
+- `tipPlacement`: Tooltip placement for more see [tippyJs doc](https://atomiks.github.io/tippyjs/v6/all-props/#placement).

 #### tooltipAction